IB English / English Literature

 Introduction

 The International Baccalaureate English A divides into 3 courses: English Literature; Language and Literature; Literature and Performance.
-In most cases, schools opt for the first two courses, as they are more closely aligned with the curriculums in both pre and post IB English.
+In most cases, schools opt for the first two courses.
 English Language B is designed for non-native and non-fluent English speakers.
 Although most ESF schools in Hong Kong do not offer IB English B, it is offered by many IB-stream local schools.

 The courses are divided into Standard Level and Higher Levels of study.
-Students wishing to continue their English studies into University are recommended to take the HL course, as it better prepares students for the depth of enquiry expected at degree level.
+Students wishing to study areas such as English language, literature, creative writing, journalism, and law at university are recommended to take the HL course, as it better prepares students for the depth of enquiry expected at degree level.

 Content & Assessment